Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Conclusions

-In conclusion, our study provides critical insights into the generation mechanism of N$_2^{+}$ lasing at 391 nm and the ponderomotive force acts in plasma, specifically addressing the debated role of self-seeding by the second harmonic.
-By successfully generating both radially and azimuthally polarized 391-nm lasing and analyzing the spatial phase distribution, we demonstrated that the lasing phase is synchronized with the driving field.
-Because azimuthally polarized pumping yields no SH signal yet still produces azimuthally polarized air lasing, second harmonic self-seeding is effectively ruled out.
-Our experimental results suggest the 391-nm lasing originates from the ASE process.
-We then performed simulations to explain how ASE evolves into a CVB with a theoretical model of cylindrical symmetric gain medium that is derived from the experimentally confirmed permanent alignment of N$_2^+$.
-We also demonstrated the first implementation of a special high-order radially polarized SH from the gradient of the laser plasma.
+In conclusion, our study provides critical insights into the generation mechanism of N$_2^{+}$ lasing at 391 nm and the ponderomotive force acts in plasma, specifically addressing the role of self-seeding by the second harmonic.
+We generated both radially and azimuthally polarized 391-nm lasing driven by a single pump beam.
+By analyzing the spatial phase distribution, we demonstrated that the lasing phase is synchronized with the driving field.
+Because azimuthally polarized pumping yields no SH signal yet still produces azimuthally polarized air lasing with an intensity comparable to that of the radially polarized case, second harmonic self-seeding is effectively ruled out.
+Otherwise, the intensity of radially polarized air lasing should be expected to be significantly stronger than that of the azimuthally polarized one.
+Our experimental results suggest the 391-nm lasing originates from the ASE process under the most common condition of low pressure and 800-nm multi-cycle pulse pumping.
+It should be mentioned that, compared with ASE, SPM can be a significant self seed under the condition of relatively high pulse energy at 1-bar gas pressure or few-cycle pulse pumping, owing to the related strong spectral broadening ability.
+We then performed simulations to explain how ASE evolves into a CVB with a theoretical model of cylindrically symmetric gain medium that is derived from the experimentally confirmed permanent alignment of N$_2^+$.
+We also demonstrated the implementation of a special high-order radially polarized SH from the gradient of the laser plasma.
 This work not only resolves a key aspect of the lasing mechanism but also introduces a method for remotely generating ultraviolet vectorially structured light fields, offering new possibilities for applications in advanced remote sensing and laser physics.